ciconini/patacao/backend/src/modules/administrative/domain/pet.entity.md

 - `dateOfBirth`: Returns a copy of the date of birth (or undefined)
 - `microchipId`: Returns the microchip ID (or undefined)
 - `medicalNotes`: Returns medical notes (or undefined)
-- `vaccinationRecords`: Returns a copy of the vaccination records array
+- `vaccinationRecords`: Returns a copy of the vaccination records array with new Date instances for immutability
 - `createdAt`: Returns a copy of the creation timestamp
 - `updatedAt`: Returns a copy of the last update timestamp